 The parent company of Facebook and Instagram has introduced a new year-in-review feature for Instagram Stories that allows users to look back on their year.
-With Playback, up to ten stories from the past year can be selected from the archive for an annual review and shared.
+With Playback, up to ten stories from the past year can be selected from the archive for a year in review and shared.

 The top 10 topics in Switzerland